shamwela/shamwela.com/README.md

 I learned about [the Open Graph protocol](https://ogp.me) and [Twitter Card Tags](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/markup).
 These two are important for Search Engine Optimization.

-Another thing is preloading font files.
-Preloading is downloading and caching as soon as possible.
-In `vercel.json`, I cached my font files for a year.

 Next.js is great.
 I used Static Site Generation to make this website fast.
 Next.js also provides image optimization, file-based routing, and much more.

 I used to make silly type errors with JavaScript.
 TypeScript helped me with type checking, autocompletion, and gave me confidence.